The 6 players Man Utd signed along with Luke Shaw & how they fared

 The Argentinian World Cup winner is now at Juventus, having registered over 100 assists and won five Ligue 1 titles across his seven years at PSG.

-A hell of a career in which his short-lived United stint can be seen as a blip.
+Now back at Benfica, he’s had a hell of a career in which his short-lived United stint can be seen as a blip.
 Still, he’ll always have that chip against Leicester.

 — Premier League (@premierleague) October 21, 2021